Christian Colleges Are Tangled In Their Own LGBT Policies

 At Calvin College in Grand Rapids, Mich., junior Sam Koster, who identifies as queer, finds fellow students to be generally tolerant.

-"People I've met in the English department," Koster says, "even in my dorms, they're like, 'Oh, you're queer?
+"People I've met in the English Department," Koster says, "even in my dorms, they're like, 'Oh, you're queer?
 OK, cool.
-Do you want to go get pizza?'"
+Do you want to go get pizza?' "

 Staff and faculty at these Christian schools have to balance a need to attend to their students' personal and spiritual needs with a commitment to their schools' faith statements or official positions on sexuality.

-"You've got those two values," says Pastor Mary Hulst, senior chaplain at Calvin.
+"You've got those two values," says Mary Hulst, senior chaplain at Calvin.
 "We love our LGBT people.
 We love our church of Jesus Christ.
 We love Scripture.
 So those of us who do this work are right in the middle of that space.
 We are living in the tension."

 Calvin College is affiliated with the Christian Reformed Church, which holds that "homosexual practice ... is incompatible with obedience to the will of God as revealed in Scripture."
 Hulst leads Bible study groups with her LGBT students and discusses with them the passages that refer to same-sex relationships.